mahagabal/opendbc/README.md

 <p>
   <b>opendbc is a Python API for your car.</b>
   <br>
-  Control the gas, brake, steering, and more.
+  Control the gas brake, steering, and more.
 Read the speed, steering angle, and more.
 </p>

 <h3>